Htbibalan/PYTHON_COURSE_2024/readme.md

 # Overview
 #### This repository primarily contains data, Python scripts, and plots for a project required by the course **HEL-8048-1 24V Advanced Data Analysis and Visualization Using Programming** at UiT The Arctic University of Norway.
 Below you will find more information about the organization of this repository, the source of data and further necessary details.

+#### In this project I have mainly used Pandas to manage, filter and sort the data.
+Different methods and functions from Matplotlib are used to adjust plotting and data visualization.
+The notebook ***hel8048_project.ipynb*** contains the process of grouping data and making plots (i.e not just the end result).
+Several visualization styles are used to plot the data.
+Finally 10 figures of all generated plots are displayed in the folder ../results.

 # The source and structure of data

 ![the new york times](https://github.com/Htbibalan/PYTHON_COURSE_2024/blob/main/source/0126_ittart-jumbo.webp)